jplag/JPlag/README.md

                  java19 (default), java 17, java15, java15dm, java12, java11, python3, c/c++, c#-1.2, char, text, scheme
 ```

+**Note:** java19 refers to all java version from 9 on (currently 9 - 12).

 ## Example
-Assume that we want to check students' solutions that are written in Java 1.7.
+Assume that we want to check students' solutions that are written in Java 11.

 Each student solution is in its own directory, say `student1`, `student2`, and so on.
 All solutions are in a common directory, say `exercise1`.

-To run JPlag, simply type `java -jar jplag-yourVersion.jar -l java17 -r /tmp/jplag_results_exercise1/ -s /path/to/exercise1`
+To run JPlag, simply type `java -jar jplag-yourVersion.jar -l java19 -r /tmp/jplag_results_exercise1/ -s /path/to/exercise1`

-- `-l java17` tells JPlag to use the frontend for Java 1.7
+- `-l java19` tells JPlag to use the frontend for Java 9+
 - `-s` tells JPlag to recurse into subdirectories; as we assume Java projects, we'll very likely encounter subdirectories such as `student1/src/`
 - `-r /tmp/jplag_results_exercise1` tells JPlag to store the results in the directory `/tmp/jplag_results_exercise1`